FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 autovalidate: true,
 ```

 There's one issue with this approach.
-The validator runs as soon as the widget loads which will return our empty error by default.
-To tackle this minor issue we need to add a variable in our stateful widget to check when we need to start auto validating.
+The validator runs as soon as the widget loads which will return our empty error message by default.
+To tackle this issue we need to add a variable in our stateful widget to check when we need to start auto validating.

 ```dart
 class _PaymentFormState extends State<PaymentForm> {